worldline/angular-training/docs/src/en/routing.md

 ```
 :::

 Angular generates projects with an `app.routes.ts` file.
 This is where the application's routes are defined.
-As the app grows, it is recommanded to split the route definition across several files for clarity.
+As the app grows, it is recommended to split the route definition across several files for clarity.

 Here is what the generated `app.routes.ts` file looks like: